vikramsm/imported-malaria-monitor/README.md

 Relative size estimates of story board points was done by Planning Poker.
 It was facilitated by the web tool https://play.planningpoker.com

-Only developmental team members participated in creatinig the estimates.
+Only developmental team members participated in creating the estimates.

 ## Definition of Done
 - There are unit tests